 Last but not least, add an egg to it.
 You can add a fried sunny-side-up egg, or soft-boiled egg, any way you do it, the egg puts it over the top and makes it a truly cozy meal.

-How to Reheat Savory Oatmeal
+How to Store and Reheat Leftover Savory Oatmeal

 If you do make a large batch of this and enjoy it with a soft-boiled egg, you can also boil a bunch of eggs ahead of time as well!
 Just remember not to peel them until you are ready to eat it.

-More Recipes You May Like
+More Breakfast Recipes You May Like

 - Easy Creamy Chicken Congee Recipe